-Disaster Recovery Testing with Veeam and Ootbi by Object First
+Disaster Recovery Testing with Object First Ootbi

 Disaster recovery is about more than just having backups—it's about ensuring you can restore your data when it matters most.
 But are you confident your system will perform when disaster strikes?